-- our operation as a development-stage company with limited operating history and a history of operating losses; - our need for substantial additional funding to continue the development of our product candidates before we can expect to become profitable from sales of our products and the possibility that we may be unable to raise additional capital when needed; - the outcome of our review of strategic options and of any action that we may pursue as a result of such review; - our dependence on the success of AM-125, AM-201, Keyzilen[®] (AM-101) and Sonsuvi[®] (AM-111), which are still in clinical development, may eventually prove to be unsuccessful; - the chance that we may become exposed to costly and damaging liability claims resulting from the testing of our product candidates in the clinic or in the commercial stage; - the chance our clinical trials may not be completed on schedule, or at all, as a result of factors such as delayed enrollment or the identification of adverse effects; - uncertainty surrounding whether any of our product candidates will receive regulatory approval, which is necessary before they can be commercialized; - if our product candidates obtain regulatory approval, our product candidates being subject to expensive, ongoing obligations and continued regulatory overview; - enacted and future legislation may increase the difficulty and cost for us to obtain marketing approval and commercialization; - the chance that we do not obtain orphan drug exclusivity for Sonsuvi[®], which would allow our competitors to sell products that treat the same conditions; - dependence on governmental authorities and health insurers establishing adequate reimbursement levels and pricing policies; - our products may not gain market acceptance, in which case we may not be able to generate product revenues; - our reliance on our current strategic relationships with INSERM or Xigen and the potential success or failure of strategic relationships, joint ventures or mergers and acquisitions transactions; - our reliance on third parties to conduct our nonclinical and clinical trials and on third-party, single-source suppliers to supply or produce our product candidates; - our ability to obtain, maintain and protect our intellectual property rights and operate our business without infringing or otherwise violating the intellectual property rights of others; - our ability to meet the continuing listing requirements of Nasdaq and remain listed on The Nasdaq Capital Market; - the chance that certain intangible assets related to our product candidates will be impaired; and - other risk factors discussed under "Item 3.
+- our operation as a development-stage company with limited operating history and a history of operating losses; - the COVID-19 "coronavirus" outbreak, which continues to evolve, and which could significantly disrupt our preclinical studies and clinical trials, and therefore our receipt of necessary regulatory approvals; - our need for substantial additional funding to continue the development of our product candidates before we can expect to become profitable from sales of our products and the possibility that we may be unable to raise additional capital when needed; - the outcome of our review of strategic options and of any action that we may pursue as a result of such review; - our dependence on the success of AM-125, AM-201, AM-301, Keyzilen[®] (AM-101) and Sonsuvi[®] (AM-111), which are still in clinical development, may eventually prove to be unsuccessful; - the chance that we may become exposed to costly and damaging liability claims resulting from the testing of our product candidates in the clinic or in the commercial stage; - the chance our clinical trials may not be completed on schedule, or at all, as a result of factors such as delayed enrollment or the identification of adverse effects; - uncertainty surrounding whether any of our product candidates will receive regulatory approval, which is necessary before they can be commercialized; - if our product candidates obtain regulatory approval, our product candidates being subject to expensive, ongoing obligations and continued regulatory overview; - enacted and future legislation may increase the difficulty and cost for us to obtain marketing approval and commercialization; - the chance that we do not obtain orphan drug exclusivity for Sonsuvi[®], which would allow our competitors to sell products that treat the same conditions; - dependence on governmental authorities and health insurers establishing adequate reimbursement levels and pricing policies;

+- our products may not gain market acceptance, in which case we may not be able to generate product revenues; - our reliance on our current strategic relationships with INSERM or Xigen and the potential success or failure of strategic relationships, joint ventures or mergers and acquisitions transactions; - our reliance on third parties to conduct our nonclinical and clinical trials and on third-party, single-source suppliers to supply or produce our product candidates; - our ability to obtain, maintain and protect our intellectual property rights and operate our business without infringing or otherwise violating the intellectual property rights of others; - our ability to meet the continuing listing requirements of Nasdaq and remain listed on The Nasdaq Capital Market; - the chance that certain intangible assets related to our product candidates will be impaired; and - other risk factors discussed under "Item 3.
 Key Information-D. Risk factors".